angienic/angienic/README.md

 ### Hi there 👋

+Welcome to my ideas and data project drawer.
+🔭 I am currently working on a portfolio piece that started as part of a data science program capstone project.
+I learojectned a ton and will show you a good sneek peak soon.
+💬 Ask me about what I've learned after years analyzing biological data in R, what I found while investigating supply chains or about my fun python side projects!
+📫 How to reach me: https://www.linkedin.com/in/angienicolas/.

+Thanks for stopping by!

 <!--
 **angienic/angienic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.